giordano/Cuba.jl/docs/index.rst

 .. code-block:: julia

     julia> Pkg.add("Cuba")

+The build script will download Cuba Library source code and build the Cuba shared object.
+In order to accomplish this task a C compiler is needed.

 You may need to update your package list with ``Pkg.update()`` in order to get the latest version of ``Cuba.jl``.